ArturAbel/Tesla-Project/README.md

 1. Need to work on understanding flex better.
 2. Must improve the naming and make the CSS/HTML more clear.

-# Please help me with any suggestions for improvement.
-Always ready to listen.
+# Please help me with any suggestions for improvement.<br>Always ready to listen.